-KB GPR Surveys have had success detecting sink holes as shown in this example, in this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete.
-We were able to successfully detect and map them in our post processed GPR survey even though they were not visible in the data on site.
+This GPR survey to detect underground sinkholes in Manchester.
+In this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete, they were caused by a sinkhole 4m deep.
+We were able to successfully detect and map them in our post processed GPR survey even though they were not clearly visible in the data on site.

-We also have experience detecting shallow voids in concrete and road structures.
+We also have experience detecting shallow voids and sinkholes in concrete and road structures.
 As well as badger tunnels and chambers, and man-made voids such as underground tanks, basements, culverts, mine shafts, and gas pipes etc.